 Things to know about renting a car in Jordan

 #43 Renting a car in Jordan is not exactly cheap, but there are some good deals.
 And if compared to taking tours, then it is much cheaper, especially if it is a family trip or a group of 3-5 people.

 So, since our suggestion is to rent a car to get to know Jordan, let’s explore what you need to know to travel in Jordan by car:

 - The car rental process is quite simple and similar to other countries.
 We didn’t come across any relevant specifics.

 - The roads are reasonable – they are paved and can be done with any vehicle.
 But a few have potholes, and therefore attention is always needed.

 - We suggest you hire a car with a powerful engine as the terrain in Jordan is quite hilly and steep.

 - Hiring a 4×4 car is unnecessary, but it will definitely make the trip more comfortable.

-- The Jordanians are kind and amicable people, except when they are behind the wheel.
-They are one of the worst drivers we come across.
-From not following traffic rules to doing a lot of dangerous stunts.
-In cities it’s much worse, on national roads it’s calmer.
+- The Jordanians are kind and amicable, except when behind the wheel.
+They are one of the worst drivers we come across – from not following traffic rules to doing a lot of dangerous stunts.
+In cities, it’s much worse; on national roads, it’s calmer.